Sleep Paralysis

 Age has a more significant impact on sleep patterns than any other natural factor.
 Newborns sleep for 12 to 16 hours per day on average.
 Total sleep time for a three to five-year-old child averages 10 to 13 hours, then drops to 7 to 8 hours per night by adulthood.

 Your sleeping patterns significantly affect your REM cycle.
 Sleep patterns influence a person's life.
 For some, exercise or being active plays an important role in sleep hygiene.
-You can refer to our guide on sleep and exercise to learn more about it.

 To diagnose sleep paralysis, no medical tests or specific sleep medicine exist.
 Your medical history as well as your sleep habits will be questioned by your doctor.
 The severity of sleep paralysis varies from person to person; therefore, consult a specialist to find the best solution for you.